cpilat97/fixFilepath/README.md

 fixFilepath, and that will paste your corrected file path right in the RScript where your cursor is.
 You can also assign this to a short key to eliminate a few steps for you.

+* Using the fixFilepath addin:

+![GIF showing the user how to go to Add-in on their RStudio page, scroll down to fixFilepath, selecting that option, and the copied filepath on the clipboard appearing on the RScript text editor as a character value](/tools/images/add_in_gif.gif)

+* An static picture of using the Addin:

+![Static picture rather than the above GIF.
+Shows a red arrow pointing to the "Addins" button in the RStudio tools ribbon, then a red box around the "fixFilepath" option in the dropdown](/tools/images/add_in_fixFilepath.png)

+* Finally, and I think this is the most important, is you can assign the addin to a keyboard shortcut so you don't have to do any of the above options.
+Go to "Tools" in the RStudio options, select "Modify Keyboard Shortcuts", then in the search bar enter "fixFilepath".
+From there you can assign it to whichever keyboard combination you'd like.
+I chose CTRL+ALT+V

+![Picture showing the "Modify Keyboard Shortcut" window and assigning a keyboard shortcut to the fixFilepath option.](/tools/images/modify_keyboard_shortcut_addin.png)